olegmitrakhovich/Defi-Arb-Bot/README.md

 # Defi-Arb-Bot
 arbitrage bot, looks for prices differences on uniswap and kyber.
-Uses flashloan to make a trade between 2 exchanges.
+Uses flashloan to make a trade between 2 exchanges. **Work in progress**

     npm install